 For the official launch of the Trocano Araretama REDD+ project in June 2011, the local communities were given the opportunity to name the project.

-For the official launch of the project in June 2011, the local communities were given the opportunity to name the project in such a way that they felt reflected both the origins and traditions of the municipality as well as their involvement in the project and its resulting benefits, and after a number of suggestions were put forward, it was decided that the words “Trocano” and “Araretama” both had important local historical meaning, henceforth the Trocano Araretama project was born.
+This was important as it enabled the residents to connect in such a way that they felt reflected both the origins and traditions of the municipality.
+It also demonstrated their involvement in the project and its resulting benefits.
+After a number of suggestions were put forward, it was decided that the words “Trocano” and “Araretama” both had important local historical meaning.
+Henceforth the Trocano Araretama project was born.

 The initial stages of the project comprised of extensive research activities, discussions, public meetings and consultations.
 All these processes were vital to ensure the successful implementation of the project.
 These actions are crucial for any REDD+carbon project, and form the basis for the project objectives and impacts.

 In 2013, after the initial 2 years of project implementation, the project was successfully validated under the Natural Forest Standard.
 The Natural Forest Standard (NFS) was the first standard to combine carbon, social and biodiversity benefits.
 Designed specifically for REDD+ projects, this meant these carbon projects could be implemented under one combined and specific standard.

 Later that year, the Trocano Araretama project successfully achieved verification status for the initial project period.
 Verification was achieved following a strict and comprehensive process and extensive site visit.
 This was carried out by the environmental auditing organisation Environmental Services Inc. The verification was carried out in accordance with the Natural Forest Standard, using the ISO 14064-3 and ISO 14065 frameworks.
 The project was successfully verified for its subsequent project period in 2014.

 Go Balance as REDD+ Project Developer